-The longest interstate in the Badger State, Interstate 94 travels 348.2 miles through Wisconsin.
+The longest interstate in the Badger State, I-94 travels 348.2 miles through Wisconsin.
 The freeway enters the state from across the St. Croix River into the city of Hudson.
 Becoming rural east from there, I-94 advances to Menomonie, Elk Mound and Eau Claire.
-The freeway runs along the west and south sides of the Eau Claire area before turning southeastward, and resuming with a rural course to the merge with Interstate 90 near Tomah, where the two combine southeast to Wisconsin Dells.
+The freeway runs along the west and south sides of the Eau Claire area before turning southeastward, and resuming with a rural course to converge with Interstate 90 near Tomah.
+The two combine southeast from there to Wisconsin Dells.

-Interstate 39 south merges with I-90 & 94 east outside Portage.
+Interstate 39 south joins I-90/94 east outside Portage.
 The three routes travel south to Madison.
 The freeway between the two cities was constructed from 1959 to 1962.
 A 30 mile section of freeway was later reconstructed from four to six lanes in 1984.
 I-39 was extended to Wausau along the corridor in 1996.
 The I-39/90/94 Interstate Study started in 2014.
-It analyzes existing and future conditions of the corridor and addresses long range plans to deal with increasing traffic.
-A Final Environmental Impact Statement (FEIS) is anticipated for completion in 2019, with design work possibly starting in 2020.
+It analyzed existing and future conditions of the corridor and addresses long range plans to deal with increasing traffic.
+The Final Tier 1 Final Environmental Impact Statement (FEIS) was completed in 2018.
+Work continued on the Tier 2 National Environmental Policy Act (NEPA) Document through 2022.
 Potential construction would start in 2025.1

-Straddling eastern reaches of the capital city, Interstate 94 branches east for a solo trek to Milwaukee while I-39 & 90 curve southeastward toward Lake Koshkonong.
+Straddling eastern reaches of the capital city, Interstate 94 branches east to Milwaukee while I-39/90 curve southeastward toward Lake Koshkonong.
 I-94 increases in traffic toward Wisconsin's largest city through Oconomowoc, Waukesha and Pewaukee.

-Within the Milwaukee metropolitan area, I-894 forms a suburban loop along side Interstate 41 and U.S. 45 south from the Zoo Interchange through West Allis and east along the Airport Freeway (I-43) through Greendale.
-Interstate 94 follows the East-West Freeway to the Marquette Interchange with Interstates 43 and 794.
-Interstate 794 spurs east to Downtown and the Milwaukee lakefront and port while I-43 accompanies I-94 southward along the North South Freeway to the Airport Interchange with I-41 & 894.
-The remainder of Interstate 94 runs concurrently with Interstate 41 [U.S. 41] from south Milwaukee by Racine and Kenosha to Pleasant Prairie and the Illinois state line.
+Within the Milwaukee metropolitan area, I-894 forms a suburban loop alongside Interstate 41 and U.S. 45 south from the Zoo Interchange through West Allis and east along the Airport Freeway (I-43) through Greendale.
+Interstate 94 follows the East West Freeway to the Marquette Interchange with I-43/794.
+Interstate 794 spurs east to Downtown and the Milwaukee lakefront and port while I-43 accompanies I-94 southward along the North South Freeway to the Airport Interchange with I-41/894.
+The remainder of Interstate 94 runs concurrently with I/41 [U.S. 41] from south Milwaukee by Racine and Kenosha to Pleasant Prairie and the Illinois state line.